Table of Contents

-The forex market is a decentralized market that has no exchange responsible to govern this market.
-Other markets like the stock exchanges, futures market, and commodities market, have a centralized exchange that governs the respective market.
+The forex market is a decentralized market that has no exchange responsible for governing this market.
+Other markets, like the stock exchanges, futures market, and commodities market, have a centralized exchange that governs the respective market.
 These other markets can, therefore, provide the tape of the volume of the order flow.
 This is also known as a level two data feed.
-Level two data feeds are where the future orders are waiting and what the quantities of the orders are that are waiting on a future price above and below the current market price.
+Level two data feeds are where the future orders are waiting, and the quantities of the orders are that are waiting on a future price above and below the current market price.

 If you trade futures, stocks, or commodities, then level two information could be a very helpful graphic for you to analyze.